-SEHA Introduces Advanced X-Ray Kit To Set New Safety Standards At Abu Dhabi Blood Banks

-(MENAFN- Dubai PR Network) New device makes blood transfusions safer for recipients by blasting blood with X-rays.
+SEHA introduces advanced X-ray kit to set new safety standards at Abu Dhabi blood banks

-Abu Dhabi-UAE.
-06 August 2024 –SEHA , a subsidiary of PureHealth, the largest healthcare platform in the Middle East, announced the introduction of a state-of-the-art blood irradiator at Abu Dhabi Blood bank Services.
+(MENAFN- APCO Worldwide) Abu Dhabi-UAE.
+06 August 2024 –SEHA, a subsidiary of PureHealth, the largest healthcare platform in the Middle East, announced the introduction of a state-of-the-art blood irradiator at Abu Dhabi Blood Bank Services.
 The advanced medical device marks a significant milestone in enhancing blood safety and quality standards in the region.

 The RS 3400 X-Ray Blood Irradiator utilises X-ray irradiation to treat blood and blood components, significantly reducing the risk of Graft Versus Host Disease (GVHD) in patients receiving blood transfusions.
 This potentially life-threatening complication occurs when white blood cells from the donated blood attack the recipient's body.